About Mackinac Island

 Even in the absence of automobiles, bike riding can still be dangerous.
 Take care to avoid hitting other riders, wear a helmet for safety, and know how to use hand signals to help other bicyclists and horse riders know where you’re heading.

 Drones are not allowed to be flown anywhere on the island for any reason, as they can spook the horses, and because the airplanes coming and going from the island oftentimes fly very low to the island.
+Any licensed drone pilot should also understand that since Mackinac Island has its own airport, and the island is small, it’s illegal to fly drones on the island.

 Swimming in the waters around the docks is never permitted for any reason, as there are very strong currents, and ships going to quickly to avoid swimmers.
 If you’re interested in taking a dip, head to Grand Hotel’s Esther Williams swimming pool for an afternoon to enjoy beautiful views, the sounds of crashing waves, and a world-class swimming experience for all ages.